byeongkeonLee/SKKU_ComputerGraphics_OceanGame/README.md

 # SKKU_ComputerGraphics_OceanGame
-computer graphics opengl own 3D game
+computer graphics OpenGL own 3D game

 ## 1. Playing Key
-In First scene, you can write the server IP by keyboard keypad or number.
+You can write the server IP by keyboard keypad or number in the first scene.

     F1 : Start the game as Server
     F2 : Start the game as Client